kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 combination of dependencies and weights, formed into an unbalanced tree.
 This scheme suffers from poor deployment and interoperability.

-The rich flexibility permitted in tree building is rarely excersised by clients;
-they generally either chosen a model optimized for a web use case or do nothing at all.
+The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely excercised; experience shows that clients either choose a single model optimized for a web use case (and don't vary it) or do nothing at all.
+But every client builds their in a different way, which makes it difficult for servers to understand their intent and act accordingly.

-Many server implementations do not include support for this scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the order in which requests arrive.
+Many server implementations do not include support for the HTTP/2 priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the order in which requests arrive.
 For example, a server, with knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
-But with the HTTP/2 prioritization scheme, it is impossible for the server to determine how such images should be prioritized against other responses that use the client-driven prioritization tree, because every client builds the HTTP/2 prioritization tree in a different way.
+Since client trees vary, it is impossible for the server to determine how such images should be prioritized against other responses.

-Intermediaries can coalesce multiple HTTP/2 clients into a single upstream HTTP/2 connection and the prioritization scheme allows for this.
-However most intermediaries do not support this and it does not define a method that can be used by a server to express the priority of a response.
+The HTTP/2 scheme allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
+However, most intermediaries do not support this.
+The scheme does not define a method that can be used by a server to express the priority of a response.
 Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.

 HTTP/2 describes denial-of-service considerations for implementations.
 On 2019-08-13 Netflix issued an advisory notice about the discovery of several